andrea-calligaris/ff8-sounds-catalog/sound-information.md

 - Excavation Center: `2389`.
 "Resuming operation...", by using 10 units of steam pressure energy: `2173`.
 Then, after some dialogue, the cable starts moving (`2197`).
 Last field before the Ocean Deposit is shown, cable sound is still playing. `2544`, then the alarm activates (`2196`) and cable sound fades out.
 First warning "Excavation resuming...
 All except the leader must take shelter...".
 Cable sound fades in (`2197`).
 Back to the party's field, the alarm fades out. `2276 rocks_resonate_A` and `2206 Ambience → common_tension` (briefly, cut).
 "The rocks are...resonating...?" `2569 (loop) rocks_resonate_B` + `2206 Ambience → common_tension` (this time in loop).
 "The air's pretty heavy...".
 After this last dialogue, the cable (`2197`) stops (visibly too); the other looping sounds continue; after a short while, `2478 (loop) ultima_weapon_about_to_appear` is added. \[Ultima Weapon battle\]

+### Castle

+`2292 castle_chandelier_lever` is for some reason heard when you exit from the game menu too.

+`2283 unlock_castle_doors+use_floodgate_key`:
+  - Unlock Prison Cell door that locked the party in.
+  - Unlock Armory door.
+  - Unlock Treasure Room.
+  - Use the floodgate key to unlock the lever.
+  - Unlock the other Prison Cell door from the other side, coming from the _Rosetta Stone_ area.

+Omega's bell: while the timer is up, it randomly alternates between `121 omega's_bell` and `122 omega's_bell_variant`, favoring `121`.

+Ultimecia Master Room door open: `2639`+`2195`.

 ### Ambience

 For sounds in the "ambience" category, "(loop)" is implied; these are all sounds that loops.
 These sounds differs from the [sounds in the "stream" folder](stream-sounds-catalog.md) in that these are technically considered sound effects and are included in "audio.dat", while the former are technically considered music by the game and their ID numbers follow those of the music tracks.